Skip to Main Content

 • The title of a chapter or article is placed between quotation marks.

-• All references are ended with a full stop, in the footnotes and endnotes as well as in the bibliography.
+• All references end with a full stop, in the footnotes and endnotes as well as in the bibliography.

 Common publication types with examples